How the No-Vig Fair Odds Calculator Works

 Common Mistakes

-- Forgetting to devig three-way markets, where hold is much higher.
+- Forgetting to devig three-way markets.

-- Mixing devig methods between bets, which produces inconsistent edge measurements.
+- Mixing devig methods between comparisons.